mgiulio/smooth-scrolling/article.md

 This is the script that will enhance the scrolling experience of the test page with the animated jumps provided by our customized version of Jump.js.
 Of course also this code will be written in plain JavaScript.

-Let's briefly outline the tasks the it should perform.
+Let's briefly outline the tasks the it should accomplish.
 It must *hijack* the clicks on the in-page links, disabling the browser default behaviour, that is, the abrupt jump to the target element indicated in the hash fragment of the href attribute of the clicked link,  and replace it with a call to our jump() function.

 So, first thing is to monitor the clicks on the in-page links.